 M-type yarns without reinforcement in various widths made from 100% polyester or nylon film in various micron thicknesses with two sides coated with epoxy resin and aluminum protection.

-Metallic yarn in various widths and micron thicknesses produced by reinforcing polyester or nylon film cut in various widths with 2x20 denier monofilament nylon yarn or 2x20 denier monofilament polyester yarn.
+Metallic yarn in various widths and micron thicknesses produced by reinforcing polyester or nylon film cut in various widths with 2x20 denier monofilament polyamide yarn or 2x20 denier monofilament polyester yarn.